kolektiv/kolektiv.github.io/drafts/2011-09-06-orchard-shell-activation.md

 That's essentially it for the shell activation.
 As always I'd encourage you to go and dive deeper in to the source around the parts I've called out here &mdash; there's a lot of interesting code although I've tried to highlight the most relevant parts.

-We've seen how the shell registeres routes and binders when it starts up in such a way as to have them only apply to that shell when they should.
-We also saw how the dependency system influences the design of the framework here &mdash; recall how the IoC implementation made it easy for Orchard to get all of the route pproviders that had been implemented across all relevant modules.
+We've seen how the shell registers routes and binders when it starts up in such a way as to have them only apply to the correct shell.
+We also saw how the dependency system influences the design of the framework here &mdash; recall how the IoC implementation made it easy for Orchard to get all of the route providers that had been implemented across all relevant modules.

 Hopefully you'll come back for the next article, which is going to start to look at the request lifecycle &mdash; now that we've got our application up and running.
 It'll be linked from the [overview][Orchard Internals] once it's ready.